C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-Point at the two breaks so people can plan around them, and mention where the coffee and the toilets are.
+- Point at the two breaks so people can plan around them, mention where coffee and toilets are

-Watch the clock against this slide during the day.
-The usual failure mode is spending too long on the first two topics and then rushing hooks and LFS.
-If we are running late by the coffee break, shorten the theory for stash and worktree rather than cutting an exercise.
+- Watch the clock against this slide during the day
+  - Usual failure mode: too long on the first two topics, then rushing hooks and LFS
+  - If running late by the coffee break: shorten the theory for stash/worktree, not an exercise

-Exercise 8 needs GitHub accounts and pairs, so flag now that they should sort out an account over lunch if they do not have one.
+- Exercise 8 needs GitHub accounts and pairs - flag now that they should sort out an account over lunch if they don't have one
 -->

 ---